Tripp-Sautner/MKV-Chapter-Splitter/ReadMe.md

 - FFMPEG https://www.ffmpeg.org/download.html

 # Notes
-- This will open a ffmpeg per episode to split-
+- This will open a ffmpeg per episode to split
-- After all is done you will see the terminal sitting there with nothing running, you can close it then
+- After all is done you will see the terminal sitting there with nothing running, you can then close it

 # Workflow
 ```mermaid